 Moving to the living area.
-This has a corner sofa seat and also another sofa seat on the other side.
+This has a corner sofa seat and also another bench sofa seat on the other side.
 The corner sofa seat has the 2 extra seatbelts for 2 more passengers.
 There is also a fixed table which can swivel and move around as required.
-We find this fixed table great, it’s a perfect place to sit and eat but also a comfortable place for us both to work at, as we plan to work as much as we can whilst we’re travelling.
+We find this fixed table great, it’s a perfect place to sit and eat but also a comfortable place for us both to work at, as we both work remotely whilst we’re travelling.
 There is also storage under both of the sofa seats, overhead storage and reading lights.

 Just above the main door there is also the control panel.
 This is a touch screen panel where we can control heating, lighting, water etc. The panel is so simple and completely user friendly, we feel this is a really impressive feature of the Swift Escape 694 and helps us to keep on top of when we’re running low on water and our battery levels etc so that we can manage these.

 Our motorhome has a fab little kitchen area which consists of an oven and hob, microwave, tall fridge and sink area.
 There is also a fold-out extendable worktop space.
 There are overhead storage cupboards, a large under-sink storage cupboard which contains a cutlery drawer and a storage drawer underneath the oven.